 Section 8 - Ampton Street, Sidmouth Street and Tavistock Place

 Section 9 - Tavistock Place and Judd Street

 Cycling is now a major mode of transport in London.
 In 2014, 645,000 journeys a day were made by bike, a 10 per cent increase from 2013.
 Cycling during the morning rush hour in London has more than trebled since 2000*.

 The North-South Cycle Superhighway has been designed to improve safety and reduce conflict between motor vehicles and cyclists, and to encourage the large numbers of people who would like to cycle, but currently feel unable to do so.

 Data from existing Cycle Superhighways suggests the new route would also draw cyclists away from other routes in central London which are less suitable for them.

 Other consultations nearby

-We are also consulting at the same time on initial ideas to simplify the road network in the King’s Cross area.
-See tfl.gov.uk/kings-cross-gyratory by 20 March 2016 when the consultation closes or take a leaflet from one of the public events.
+We were also consulting at the same time on initial ideas to simplify the road network in the King’s Cross area.

-As part of the Central London Grid, Camden Council is also consulting on proposed cycling improvements to link with the North-South Cycle Superhighway at the junction of Judd Street and Euston Road, continuing along Midland Road.
-This consultation will run from 15 February.
-See consultations.wearecamden.org/culture-environment/midland from 15 February for details or take a leaflet from one of the events.
+As part of the Central London Grid, Camden Council also consulted on proposed cycling improvements to link with the North-South Cycle Superhighway at the junction of Judd Street and Euston Road, continuing along Midland Road.
+This consultation ran from 15 February to 20 March 2016.